AlCalzone/ioBroker.zwave2/README.md

 * Fixed a bug where associatiations on endpoints had incorrect labels
 * Updated dependencies
 * Tons of new and improved config files

-### 1.10.2 (2021-06-10)
-Upgraded to `zwave-js` version `7.7.3`.
-Notable changes include:
-* Improved how dropped invalid messages are logged in the Z-Wave logfile
-* Improved handling of the legacy `alarmType` and `alarmLevel` values under some circumstances
-* Improved handling of notification values for devices that support `Notification CC` version 2
-* Improved how some devices with incorrect capability reports are queried
-* Endpoints of multi channel devices should now always be queried with the correct CC version
-* Throttled some automatic queries
-* Avoid a situation where multiple instances of the adapter try to access the same cache files, potentially corrupting them
-* Improved behavior of secure communication when transmission failures are involved
-* Several new and improved config files

 ## License